vtjongar/tight-spot1/README.md

 ## Description
 Tight Spot is an app where users can compose "dilemmas" and post them to a public feed.
 After a user posts their dilemma, other users can add answers.
-This app was designed to be a place for people to let the world know about dilemmas they may have and get real world suggestions and advice from other on what to do about them.
+This app was designed to be a place for people to let the world know about dilemmas they may have and get real world suggestions and advice from others on what to do about them.

 ## Example
 ![ScreenShot](public/images/example.png)